Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Language Model Training

 \subsection{Hardware Setup}

-We train our models on a large-scale computing cluster consisting of nodes equipped with 4 NVIDIA Grace-Hopper H100 GPUs with 96 GB of memory.
-We train our 3B models on 64 nodes (or 256 GPUs) for around 18h per 100B tokens.
-Therefore our runs have a global batch size of 640 examples.
+Training is performed on a large-scale cluster.
+Each node is equipped with 4 NVIDIA Grace-Hopper H100 GPUs (96 GB memory each).
+The 3B models are trained on 64 nodes (256 GPUs in total), requiring approximately 18 hours per 100B tokens.
+This corresponds to a global batch size of 640 examples.